 The second starts away from the first and slopes down to meet the first hole at the bottom.

-This allows the fire to draw in air through the second hole to make the burn more efficient.
+This method allows the fire to draw in air through the second hole to make the burn more efficient which in turn produces less smoke.

-Also, since the fire is in a hole, wind has a harder time putting it out.
+Also, since the fire is in a hole, the wind has a harder time putting it out.

 You can partially cover the first hole with stones or place it near a tree to further disperse the smoke.